Emergency Medicine Advanced Elective Clerkship

 Curriculum

 Throughout the rotation, students will have access to a number of supporting educational events outside of the emergency department.
 Students will attend weekly core curriculum conferences with the Stanford Emergency Medicine residents, as well as a monthly journal club.
 Rotators will also have dedicated, learner-centered educational sessions focused on bedside ultrasound, laceration repair, and other procedures.
-Rotators will also engage in a series of interactive, faculty-led case discussions
+Rotators will also engage in a series of interactive, faculty-led case discussion

 A student-only simulation experience at Stanford's innovative Center for Immersive and Simulation-Based Learning early in the rotation will help faculty and students develop specific learning plans.